meleu/tdd-ruby/hello-world.md

 Do note that the test method now have a descriptive (and long) name.
 It's important to give descriptive names to your tests, so you can know what to do when they fail.

-After running the tests we'll see an error message like this:
+With that test we'll see an error message like this:

 ```
   1) Error: